Summer School Course Guide

 Course Registration Instructions

-If you are new to the Parent Portal and want to sign up, please see Shanda McLimans, shanda.mclimans@oshkosh.k12.wi.us, for an activation code.
-You will be required to show proof of identity.
-Only a parent or legal guardian is able to sign up for the Parent Portal.
-If you are already signed up and forgot your login or password, go to the Oshkosh Area School District website and on the main screen click on the Infinite Campus box.
+If you forgot your login or password, go to the Oshkosh Area School District website and on the main screen click on the Infinite Campus box.
 Click to sign onto the OASD Parent Portal.

 Then click on the orange HELP box and select which item you need help with.
-If you have forgotten both login and password, please contact your school secretary for help.
+If you have forgotten both login and password, please contact Nash Vandermolen at 920.424.0395 x2693 or nash.vandermolen@oshkosh.k12.wi.us for help.

 If your child attends a parochial school, please complete the following forms at this link: